kennethsauers/resume/resume.md

 - Developed a high-accuracy machine learning classifier (98%) to detect base stations, strengthening network security.
 - Spearheaded the consolidation of multiple applications into a unified framework, streamlining deployment and accelerating prototyping.
 - Authored and released comprehensive technical documentation including Interface Control Documents (ICDs), design specifications, and tooling guides for internal teams and external clients to ensure seamless integration and support.
-- Collaborated with internal stakeholders to deploy AI solutions tailored to real-world operational and engineering problems.
+- Collaborated with stakeholders to deploy rapidly prototyped solutions tailored to real-world operational and engineering problems.

 ### <span>Software Engineer, Department of Defense - NSIN</span> <span>May 2020 - Sep.
 2020</span>